The Cloisters: Formation

 Barnard often neglected his personal finances, and was so disorganized that he often misplaced the origin or provenance of his purchases.
 He sold his collection to John D. Rockefeller Jr. in 1925 during one of his recurring monetary crises.
 The two had been introduced by the architect William W. Bosworth.
 Purchased for the Metropolitan Museum of Art, the acquisition included structures that would become the foundation and core of the museum.
 Rockefeller and Barnard were polar opposites in both temperament and outlook and did not get along; Rockefeller was reserved, Barnard exuberant.
 The English painter and art critic Roger Fry was then the Metropolitan's chief European acquisition agent and acted as an intermediary.
 Rockefeller eventually acquired Barnard's collection for around $700,000, retaining Barnard as an advisor.

 In 1927 Rockefeller hired Frederick Law Olmsted Jr., son of one of the designers of Central Park, and the Olmsted Brothers firm to create a park in the Fort Washington area.
 In February 1930 Rockefeller offered to build the Cloisters for the Metropolitan.
 Under consultation with Bosworth, he decided to build the museum at a 66.5 acre site at Fort Tryon Park, which they chose for its elevation, views, and accessible but isolated location.
 The land and existing buildings were purchased that year from the C. K. G. Billings estate and other holdings in the Fort Washington area.
 The Cloisters building and adjacent 4 acre gardens were designed by Charles Collens.
 They incorporate elements from abbeys in Catalonia and France.
 Parts from Sant Miquel de Cuixà, Saint-Guilhem-le-Désert, Bonnefont-en-Comminges, Trie-sur-Baïse and Froville were disassembled stone-by-stone and shipped to New York City, where they were reconstructed and integrated into a cohesive whole.
 Construction took place over a five-year period from 1934.
-Rockefeller bought several hundred acres of the New Jersey Palisades, which he donated to the State in an effort to preserve the view from the museum.
+In 1933, Rockefeller donated several hundred acres of the New Jersey Palisades clifftops across the river, which he had purchased over several years for the Palisades Interstate Park Commission to preserve the land from further development.
 The Cloisters' new building and gardens were officially opened on May 10, 1938, though the public was not allowed to visit until four days later.